-24 Things to Have on Your Fall Bucket List
+24 Things to Add to Your Fall Bucket List This Season

-Put on your coziest sweater, grab a blanket scarf, and get ready to buy every pumpkin in the patch, because it’s finally fall.
-According to The Old Farmer’s Almanac, fall doesn’t officially begin until the first day of the autumnal equinox (this year it happens on September 23), but we’ve been ready for sweater weather and fall foliage for months.
+Put on your coziest sweater, grab a blanket scarf, and get ready to buy every pumpkin in the patch, because fall is just around the corner.
+According to The Old Farmer’s Almanac, fall doesn’t officially begin until the first day of the autumnal equinox (this year it happens on September 22), but we’ve been ready for sweater weather and fall foliage for months.

 1. Go to a Pumpkin Patch

-Gourds, apple cider, and hayrides—it just wouldn’t be fall without a trip to the pumpkin patch!
+Gourds, mums, and apple cider—it just wouldn’t be fall without a trip to the pumpkin patch!
 Whether you’re there for the memories or to pick the best pumpkin for carving, this is one fall tradition you just can’t miss.
 If you’re looking for something even more extravagant to do with the family this year, check out one of the most amazing pumpkin displays around the country.

 2. Drink a Pumpkin Spice Latte

-Now that Starbucks’ classic Pumpkin Spice Latte is back in stores, it officially feels like fall.
-A hot spiced drink is completely necessary this time of year (whether the leaves have started falling or not!) and we can never say no to a splash of pumpkin.
-Hit the local coffee shop for your daily dose of pumpkin spice or make your own PSL at home!
+As soon as Starbucks’ classic Pumpkin Spice Latte is back in stores, it will officially feel like fall.
+A hot, spiced drink is completely necessary this time of year (whether the leaves have started falling or not!) and we can never say no to a splash of pumpkin.
+Hit the local coffee shop drive-through for your daily dose of pumpkin spice or make your own PSL at home!

 4. Roast Marshmallows

 There’s something about crisp fall evenings that makes us want to gather around a warm fire and roast marshmallows.
-You don’t need a fancy fire pit or a big bonfire—just invite a few friends and fire up the backyard grill!
-Of course, you’ll want to stock up on all kinds of chocolate and graham crackers too so your guests can make their own delicious s’mores desserts.
+You don’t need a fancy fire pit or a big bonfire—just fire up the backyard grill!
+Of course, you’ll want to stock up on all kinds of chocolate and graham crackers too so your family members can make their own delicious s’mores desserts.